raoul2000/yii2-workflow/guide/concept-validation.md

 ```

 In the above example we have defined a *Post* model and configured validation rules to implement the following (imaginary) business rules :
-- a post must always have a title - rule n°1 : that's a standard one, no workflow magic here
+- **rule n°1 : a post must always have a title** : that's a standard one, no workflow magic here
-- redactors are not allowed to send a empty post to correction - rule n°2 : attribute `body` is required when the post enters into status *post/correction*
+- **rule n°2 : redactors are not allowed to send a empty post to correction** : attribute `body` is required when the post enters into status *post/correction*
-- correctors are responsible for setting a category to all post before publishing it - rule n°3 : when a post leaves the 'post/correction* status to go to
+- **rule n°3 : correctors are responsible for setting a category to all post before publishing it** : when a post leaves the 'post/correction* status to go to
 *post/published* it must have the `category`attribute set.
-- it is forbidden to publish or archive a post with no tags or no category - rule n°4 : attributes `tags` and `category` cannot be empty when the post
+- **rule n°4 : it is forbidden to publish or archive a post with no tags or no category** : attributes `tags` and `category` cannot be empty when the post
 enter into status *post/published* or *post/archived*.

 ## Implementation

 So how does this works ?
-As you may have guesses, the entry point is the `WorkflowValidator` validator configured for the `status` attribute.
+As you may have guessed, the entry point is the `WorkflowValidator` validator configured for the `status` attribute.
-This validator is not actually going to validat the attribute it is configured for !
+This validator is not actually going to validate the attribute it is configured for !
 Yes, believe it or not, this validator doesn't care about the
 current status value or if the model is about to perform a transition that is not permitted : validating transitions is done by the `SimpleWorkflowBehavior` when the
-model is saved (or when you explicitely invoke `sendToStatus()` on the model).
+model is saved (or when you explicitely invoke `sendToStatus()` on the model) and not by the `WorkflowValidator` validator.

-TBC
+When a model is validated, following occurs :

+- `WorkflowValidator` identifies the pending transition by looking at the `status` attribute value and the current Status.
+- Based on the pending transition, get a *scenario sequence*
+- for each scenario in the scenario sequence, apply corresponding validating rules